capacitor-community/generic-oauth2/.github/CONTRIBUTING.md

 ## Pull Request Guidelines
 * Please check to make sure that there aren't existing pull requests attempting to address the issue mentioned.
 * Open a single PR for each subject.
-* Develop in a topic branch, not master (feature-name).
+* Develop in a topic branch, not main (feature-name).
 * Write a convincing description of your PR and why I should land it.
 * Update documentation comments where applicable.